 A quick story concerning brushes - back in the vicinity of 1989, I became interested in inking my drawings and comics.
 I didn’t know a lot about it so I dug up my best brushes and bought some ink.
 I struggled for months to get something to look the way I wanted, to no avail.
 No matter how much effort and time I poured into it, my inking just seemed to stall at a certain, ugly point.

 The answer to my problem came one fateful night at Disney as I was staying late at my desk trying once again to figure out the whole inking thing.
-A background painter was strolling the floor and discovered me there.
+Richard Vander Wende, a production designer, was strolling the floor and discovered me there.
 I chatted with him while trying to use my arm to cover up the embarrassing mess I’d made with my brush and ink.
 Eventually he asked me what I was doing and I said, “Oh, just trying to teach myself to ink.
 But it’s not going very well.”

 “Do you mind if I give you some advice?” he asked.